flutils/frontline-registry-cleaner/README.md

   <a href="https://github.com/Eugeny/terminus/releases/latest"><img alt="GitHub All Releases" src="https://img.shields.io/github/downloads/eugeny/terminus/total.svg?label=DOWNLOAD&logo=github&style=for-the-badge"></a> <a href="https://ci.appveyor.com/project/Eugeny/terminus/build/artifacts"><img src="https://img.shields.io/badge/download-nightly%20build-magenta.svg?logo=appveyor&style=for-the-badge"/></a> <a href="https://gitter.im/terminus-terminal/community"><img alt="Gitter" src="https://img.shields.io/gitter/room/terminus/community.svg?color=blue&logo=gitter&style=for-the-badge"></a>
 </p>

-<p align="center">--</p><br />
+<p align="center">--</p>

-Its need comes from the tendancy for Windows® PC's to collect junk files and erroneous registry settings.

-This can happen due to a number of reasons, however, it is mainly through updating Windows and the usage of apps.

-Whilst Microsoft provide a ["Disk Cleanup" tool](https://support.microsoft.com/en-us/windows/disk-cleanup-in-windows-8a96ff42-5751-39ad-23d6-434b4d5b9a68), and there are numerous "optimizer" systems that address the issue, none are customizable.
-We designed 2.1 to permit customizability, allowing people to define which types of files/settings to clean.
+It is able to scan files and settings inside a Windows® PC, removing those you define as being unnecessary.

+The need is born of junk files and damaged registry settings slowing down certain parts of the system.

+ Whilst improvements in CPU and RAM performance have mitigated the wider effects of this, the problem is still prevalent and can adversely affect the likes of gamers, graphic designers, programmers and others who depend on their systems each day.

+<u>Frontline Registry Cleaner 2.0</u> was originally designed to solve this with a rigid set of scanning options.
+We've now changed that to enable customization - whereby users are able to add and manage the files/settings the tool scans from within the UI.

+--

+This repository is provided 'as-is' and we accept no responsibility for using the application.

-If you have questions, you're welcome to [raise an issue](https://github.com/flutils/flcleaner/issues) or send us an email.
+If you have any questions, you're welcome to [raise an issue](issues) or send us an email.

--

-We'll eventually be updating [the wiki](https://github.com/flutils/flcleaner/wiki) with information on how it works.

 ---